Featured products

 Since snow losses directly impact final PVOUT, Evaluate provides more realistic energy yield predictions, helping prevent PVOUT overestimation.

-Solargis' snow loss model integrates data from two leading sources:
+The Solargis snow loss model integrates data from two leading sources:

-• Solargis Satellite-Model Solar Radiation Data – Delivers precise solar radiation data, essential for estimating PV power production under normal conditions.
+• Solargis satellite-model solar radiation data – Delivers precise solar radiation data, essential for estimating PV power production under normal conditions.

 By combining these datasets, Solargis Evaluate ensures highly accurate snow loss modeling, enabling better planning and risk assessment for solar projects.